revel/examples/booking/README.md

 * Using [validation](../manual/validation) and displaying inline errors

-Here's a quick summary of the files and purpose
+Here's a quick summary of the structure
 ```
 	booking/app/
 		models		   # Structs and validation.